 If a student is non-compliant, he/she must appeal the denial of financial aid by submitting an appeal form that explains the circumstances.
-Supporting documentation may be required.
-Appeals will be evaluated by the Satisfactory Academic Progress Appeal Committee which will respond in writing with the decision within 30 days.
+Supporting documentation may be required to review conditions that can include: severe physical or mental illness or injury of the student or immediate family, death of a relative, or other mitigating circumstances.
+Appeals will be evaluated by the Satisfactory Academic Progress Appeal Committee, which will respond in writing with the decision within 30 days, whether approved or denied.

 Financial Aid Refund Policy

-The refunding of financial aid funds to the appropriate funding source corresponds to federal regulations, the Return to Title IV fund requirements, and YSU’s refund policy regarding student fees upon withdrawal from class(es).
-For additional information, please see the section titled “Reduction/Refund of Fees and Charges Upon Withdrawal” within the Tuition, Fees, and Charges section of the catalog.
+The refunding of financial aid funds to the appropriate funding source corresponds to federal regulations, the Return of Title IV fund requirements and YSU’s refund policy regarding student fees upon withdrawal from class(es).
+This policy is explained in greater detail in the Undergraduate Bulletin.

 Commonly Used Financial Terms